 If you find yourself sleeping on your side throughout most of the night, then your sleeping habits are in line with the majority of adults.
-In fact, side sleeping is considered the most common sleeping position, according to the National Sleep Foundation.
+In fact, side sleeping is considered the most common sleeping position, according to sleep laboratory Advanced Sleep Medicine Services.
 And while experts say side sleeping comes with a slew of benefits—like improved digestion, better breathing, and neutral spine alignment—using the wrong type of mattress can negate all of the positives.
 That’s why it’s important to choose a mattress specifically designed for side sleepers.

 “Aches and pains in pressure points like your hips, shoulders, upper and lower back can often be aggravated, or even caused, by a mattress that doesn’t support side sleeping well,” says Tim Canty, MD, who specializes in treating patients with back pain and neck pain at the Comprehensive Spine & Pain Center of NY.
 “The ideal mattress for side sleepers will provide pressure relief for joints and contouring support to promote proper spine alignment.
 In particular, a memory foam mattress or hybrid mattress with a soft top layer can help equally distribute your body weight to help prevent soreness and provide a comfortable sleep surface.”